 Bloedel Holiday Activities

-Things to do at Holiday Heights at Bloedel last year included going inside the glass-domed conservatory, looking out for the Christmas gnomes (or other characters) in the holiday scavenger hunt, and admiring the Christmas lights, plants and various birds.
+Things to do at Holiday Heights at Bloedel the last time it happened included going inside the glass-domed conservatory, looking out for the Christmas gnomes (or other characters) in the holiday scavenger hunt, and admiring the Christmas lights, plants and various birds.

 Tips and Advice

 Below are some suggestions and information to help you make the most out of your visit to the Bloedel Conservatory over the Christmas season.

 TIP #1: If you go with children, make sure they get a scavenger hunt paper and look out for the hidden characters.
 In past years there have been fairies, gnomes or penguins.
 If they found them all kids could redeem their completed cards for a candy cane (or something like that).
 It’s a great way to make the gardens extra fun (and tasty at the end)!

-TIP #2: If you buy a ticket to see the Festival of Lights event at VanDusen Garden there’s a good chance you’ll get a free ticket to see Holiday Heights at the Bloedel Conservatory as you exit VanDusen.
+TIP #2: If you buy a ticket to see the Festival of Lights event at VanDusen Garden there’s a good chance you’ll get a free ticket to see Holiday Heights at the Bloedel Conservatory as you exit VanDusen (or at least that has been the case when the Holiday Heights event has taken place).
 It doesn’t work the other way around though.
 Consequently, visit the Christmas lights at VanDusen Garden first and then Holiday Heights second.
 That way you’ll get to enjoy both attractions, but only pay for one!
 So be sure to look out for the person handing out the free Holiday Heights tickets as you leave the VanDusen event.

 TIP #3: If you plan to take photos, be warned that if your camera lens is cold there’s a good chance it’ll fog up inside the conservatory.